A Complete Guide on Sponsoring a Work Visa in USA

 Step 1:“The Labor Certification (PERM)”.
 A labor certification from the Department of Labor (DOL) is required for most (but not all) employment-based green card applications.
 To get a PERM from DOL, employer must first request a prevailing wage determination from DOL, then go through the recruitment process.

 Employer must participate in the recruitment process to test the U.S. job market by recruiting to determine if there are capable, willing, available, and qualified US workers for the position to be offered abroad.
-Recruitment is what it sounds like, the employer must post the position and review the resumes for more than 30 days, but less than 180 days, before applying to make sure there are no other qualified American workers available.
-Advertising must include a list of Sunday newspapers unless such a list is not available in the area.
-This process for including copies of advertising placed, resumes and revision notes must be documented.
+Recruitment is what it sounds like, the employer must post the position and review the resumes for more than 30 days, but less than 180 days, before applying the labor certificate to make sure there are no other qualified American workers available.
+Advertising must be conducted in several types of methods as required by the law..
+Employer must clearly and completely document the whole process of recruitment.

 Step 2: “The Immigrant Petition for Alien Worker”.
 The employer files the I-140 Petition with USCIS.
-It is filed with the approved PERM, proof of qualification, and proof of continued employment.
+It is filed with the approved PERM (if applicable), proof of qualification of the candidate employee, and proof of employer’s ability to pay.

-With DYgreencard, you will have an immigration lawyer who can have your green card through employment application go smoothly step-by-step.
+With DYgreencard.com, you will have an immigration lawyer who can have your green card through employment application go smoothly step-by-step.
 Learn more about how we can help you.